Pcniado/DAT1-GUI/README.md

 1. Download the latest release from the [Releases](./releases) tab.
 2. Launch `DAT1-GUI.exe`.
-3. Open supported files using the File menu.
+3. Open a toc using the File menu.

 ## Contributions